Anemia Pulse Checks

-If you have Wolf Parkinson White syndrome, it is important to learn how monitor your pulse at home.
+If you have anemia it is important to learn how monitor your pulse at home.

 The pulse may be taken in a few locations, but the most commonly used location is the wrist.